 Your story should make a point, have interesting facts and experiences that give the judge an understanding of what you did and learned with this project.
 Your project story will be developed from your Skills Learned checklist.
-4-H members should talk about club activities, their demonstration, community service project(s), etc. When writing, use examples and build strong images by using descriptive words.
+4-H members should talk about club activities, their demonstration, community service project(s), et When writing, use examples and build strong images by using descriptive words.
 Be sure to use transition word to connect your ideas.
-(Examples: first, second, another, also, however, for instance, finally, for example, in conclusion, etc.) Grammar, spelling, and neatness will be taken into consideration by the judges.
+(Examples: first, second, another, also, however, for instance, finally, for example, in conclusion, etc.) Grammar, spelling, and neatness will be taken into consideration by the judges. conclusion, etc.) Grammar, spennig, and neathess will be taken into consideration by the judges.

-2023 - 2024 4-H County Report Form
+2024 - 2025 4-H County Report Form